Juliann Jane Tillman: Historical context

 In the decades after Jarena Lee became the first female preacher in the AME Church, other female evangelists such as Juliann Jane Tillman rose to positions of influence.
 Although they were initially regarded within the church with ambivalence, Lee, Tillman, Julia Foote, Rachel Evans, and others won over AME ministers such as Bishop Richard Allen and Bishop William Paul Quinn through their oratorical skills.
 Some clergymen welcomed women into their churches as itinerant preachers and even raised money to pay for their travel expenses.
 The women preachers played a major role in growing church membership prior to the Civil War.

 While the AME Church allowed women to evangelize and teach, they were not allowed to become church leaders for over a century.
 Historian Aston Gonzalez has suggested that Tillman’s portrait shows how she “created and preserved [her] religious leadership in the 1840s when male AME figures vociferously denounced their claims to preach.”
 Nevertheless, historian Curtis D. Johnson argues that in the North, a shared desire between African American men and women “to strengthen the black community and to destroy slavery” meant that there was less opposition to black evangelical women such as Lee, Foote, and Tillman entering the public sphere compared to their white counterparts.

 Legacy

 As one of the few women of her time to employed as a preacher, Juliann Jane Tillman helped to pave the way for subsequent generations of African American women to build collaborative relationships between Christian churches and community organizations.

 Tillman's portrait has been featured in several Library of Congress exhibits, including "The African American Odyssey: A Quest for Full Citizenship" and "Religion and the Founding of the American Republic".
-Her portrait was also featured in a touring Smithsonian exhibition called "Climbing Jacob's Ladder: The Rise of Black Churches in Eastern American Cities, 1740-1877".
-In 2007, Juliann Jane Tillman's portrait was featured in the annual Library of Congress "Women Who Dare" calendar.
+Her portrait was also featured in a touring Smithsonian exhibition called "Climbing Jacob's Ladder: The Rise of Black Churches in Eastern American Cities, 1740–1877".
+In 2007, her portrait was featured in the annual Library of Congress "Women Who Dare" calendar.